 Self-Care — this ranges from practicing self-preservation or self-protection in group meetings i.e. getting up to leave the room if triggered, speaking to the facilitator about your state of mind if feeling unsafe etc., to practicing good hygiene.

-Please come to group ready and willing to work on the task at hand and ready to process.
+Please come to group ready and willing to work on the task at hand.

 Scent-free and Sober environment— please refrain from using recreational drugs or alcohol before or during group.